 The Faculty Senate may remove the President or Vice President from office by a two-thirds majority vote of the voting membership.
-An individual who has been a.
+An individual who has been removed from the office of President or Vice President shall continue to serve as a regular voting member of the Faculty Senate for the duration of his or her term.

+3. Duties of the President and Vice President of the Faculty Senate a.
 Duties of the President of the Faculty Senate

-3. Duties of the President and Vice President of the Faculty Senate